 Publications the Netherlands Centre for the Study of Early Christianity

-Since 2008 NCSEC (and its precursor: CPO) publishes in the series Ad fontes by the Dutch publishing house Meinema and in the peer-reviewed series Late Antique History and Religion (LAHR) by Peeters in Louvain.
+Since 2008 CPS * CPO (and its precursors: NCSEC and CPO) publishes in the series Ad fontes by the Dutch publishing house Meinema and in the peer-reviewed series by Peeters in Louvain.

 Prayer and the Transformation of the Self in Early Christian Mystagogy.
 H. van Loon, G. de Nie, M. Op de Coul, P. van Egmond (eds.)